 Metal roofing is documented to be increasing rapidly in popularity for its use on homes.
 So, why are more and more homeowners choosing metal roofs?
-Here a few of the reasons based upon our experiences working with thousands of homeowners from across North America.
 The reasons may surprise you.
+Here are a few reasons based on our experiences working with thousands of homeowners from across North America.

 First of all, we see folks of all ages and demographics buying metal roofs.
 We see:

-- People in their 20s and in their 80s buying metal roofs.
+- People in their 20s and their 80s are buying metal roofs.

 - People with $100,000 homes and multi-million dollar homes.

-- People with all levels of education, all types of professions, and from all geographic areas – all of them turning to metal as the way to end their roofing problems.
+- People with all levels of education, all types of professions, and from all geographic areas – are all turning to metal to end their roofing problems.

 Despite all of those demographic variations, what we often see as a commonality among metal roofing customers, is that they intend for their current home to be their “forever” home.

-We refer to the life expectancy of traditional roofing materials as a “roofing cycle”.
+We refer to the life expectancy of traditional roofing materials as a “roofing cycle.”
 For most areas of the country, the roofing cycle is 15 – 20 years.
-Despite the warranties on asphalt shingles, the national life expectancy average has been documented by the industry at 17 – 18 years.
+Despite the warranties on asphalt shingles, the industry has documented the natural life expectancy average at 17 – 18 years.
 Additionally, the cost of all roofing materials continues to increase year after year.
-Labor is increasing even more rapidly than materials, in many cases.
+Labor costs are rising even more rapidly than materials, in many cases.

-For that reason, homeowners who choose long term roofs take themselves out of the roofing rat race.
-They avoid the cost of eventual roof replacement, as well as periodic repair costs.
+For that reason, homeowners who choose long-term roofs take themselves out of the roofing rat race.
+They avoid the cost of eventual roof replacement and periodic repair costs.
 And they save themselves from the future effects of inflation and price escalation by choosing to invest now and avoid additional and higher costs in the future.